-Senior executives have an annual bonus that is payable on an annual basis.
+Members of management have an annual bonus that is payable on an annual basis.
 The annual bonus is structured as a variable part of the fixed salary.
-Bonus goals shall primarily be based on the outcomes of financial objectives for the entire group, financial goals for the business unit for which the senior executive is responsible, as well as clearly defined individual goals with respect to specific assignments.
-The latter is to ensure that the senior executive also focuses on non-financial targets of specific interest.
+Bonus goals shall primarily be based on the outcomes of financial objectives for the entire group, financial goals for the business unit for which the member of management is responsible, as well as clearly defined individual goals with respect to specific assignments.
+The latter is to ensure that the member of management also focuses on non-financial targets of specific interest.

 Bonus related financial objectives for the group shall be established by the board of directors annually in order to ensure that they are in line with the group’s business strategy and profit targets.
 On behalf of the board of directors, the compensation committee establishes the financial objectives for individual units proposed by the managing director.

 The part of the total remuneration consisting of annual bonus varies depending on position and may amount up to 50 per cent of the fixed annual salary at full goal achievement.
 The bonus goals are constructed so that no bonus will be paid if a certain minimum performance level is not achieved.

 In order to foster a long-term perspective in the decision-making and to ensure long-term achievement of goals, the board of directors may propose that the general meeting adopt other types of long-term incentive programs.

 The board of directors uses long term incentives in order to ensure that members of management within the group have a long-term interest in a stable value increase of the Haldex share.
 By implementing an incentive program that is connected to the company’s profits and at the same time its increase in value, the long-term growth of the company is awarded and fostered.
 Further, long term incentive programs also aim at making the company a more attractive employer, which contributes to the company’s ability to retain key employees within the group as well as to recruit new key employees.